glynawe/Vanilla/vanilla.md

 Loop statements with no `for` or `while` clauses continue until a `return` statement or an applicable `exit` statement is executed.

-If a loop statement has a `for` clause then its name is declared as an integer value in the statement's body.
-If there is a `while` clause then the value may be used in that clause's expression.
+If a loop statement has a `for` clause then its control variable name is an integer immutable variable in the statement's body.
+If there is a `while` clause then that variable may be used in that clause's expression.
 The limiting expressions of a `for` clause are evaluated only once.

 If `to` is used in a `for` clause then the loop ends when the limiting expression is exceeded.
 If `until` is used in a `for` clause then the loop ends when the limiting expression is reached. `for i := 0 to 4 do print(i) end` would print `0 1 2 3 4` but `for i := 0 until 4 do print(i) end` would print `0 1 2 3`